wolfgitpr/LyricFA/README.md

            --json_folder       str  Folder for outputting JSON files.
            --diff_threshold    int  Only display different results with n words or more.
            --asr_rectify       bool Trust the result of ASR (if the result of ASR hits another candidate pronunciation of a polyphonic character, it is considered a g2p error).
-           --syllable_neglect  bool Ignore syllable errors with similar pronunciations and refer to the Near_systolic.yaml file.
-           --consonant_neglect bool Ignore consonant errors with similar pronunciations and refer to the Near_consonant.yaml file.
-           --vowel_neglect     bool vowel errors with similar pronunciations and refer to the Near_vowel.yaml file.
        ```

 ## Open-source softwares used